Sweetening & fructose intolerance

 - Lactulose

-- Oligo- and polysaccharides such as inulin or oligofructose, fructans, Oligosaccharides – even though it contains the word “fructose”!
-These Sugar chains are not broken down into fructose in the intestine.
-Exact explanation see above.
+- Oligo- and polysaccharides such as inulin or oligofructose, fructans, oligosaccharides – although the word “fructose” is in there!
+These sugar chains are not broken down into fructose in the intestine.
+For a detailed explanation see above.

 - Sucrose (table sugar, raw sugar, sucrose) – should be part of your permanent diet, do not avoid it strictly!